SEARCH IN WORK

 Plant Indicator Ranking

 Hover below a column and click the sort icon to re-rank the plants by a given environmental, demographic or operational indicator value.
-By default, plants are ranked by capacity (size).
+By default, the columns are ranked by capacity (size).
 Use filters to select the Plant Unit Type and the Distance from Plant used to analyze population data.
-By default, the columns are ranked by the plant size (capacity).

 Note: Some data, such as generation on poor air quality days, are missing for certain plants.
 In addition, reported emissions for plants with very low capacity factors show more discrepancies and these data may be less reliable.